 The Treasure Museum Annex (Homotsuden-Tenjishitsu) is a more modern building which has exhibitions as well as a snack bar, a souvenir shop and other conveniences.
 Despite being called the annex, the two treasure halls are at opposite ends of the park and are about 15-minutes walk away from each other.

-Meiji Jingu Garden is one of the oldest parts of the precinct and some parts of the gardens were actually designed by Emperor Meiji himself for his wife’s enjoyment.
+The Meiji Jingu Inner Garden is one of the oldest parts of the precinct and some parts of the gardens were actually designed by Emperor Meiji himself for his wife’s enjoyment.
 The iris garden, tea house, small paths and fishing spots were created for her invigoration and the garden takes on new life with every changing season.

 You can see azaleas in spring, 150 species of iris in summer, autumn’s leaves and snow-covered yukitsuri protecting pine trees in the winter.
 If you’re lucky you may spot a tanuki napping on the grass or scampering through the gardens—the raccoon-type animals live here and are pretty cute as well as being prominent in Japanese folklore.
-Entry to the gardens cost 500 yen.
+Entry to the gardens cost ¥500.

 The legend of Kiyomasa’s well

-Said to have been dug by Kato Kiyomasa, a famous feudal warlord who lived in the area during Edo times, the well ha grown in popularity relatively recently.
+Said to have been dug by Kato Kiyomasa, a famous feudal warlord who lived in the area during Edo times, the well has grown in popularity relatively recently.
 It has gained quite the reputation as a powerspot following appearances on TV shows where people claimed to have had good luck after visiting and keeping the picture as their phone background.
-The well is the fountainhead of the south pond and is located in the gardens which require an entry fee.
+The well is the fountainhead of the south pond and is located in the inner gardens which require an entry fee.

 Similar to any other shrine you may visit in Japan, there are some simple rules to follow for a respectful visit: